daKmoR/testing-workflow-for-web-components/README.md

 }
 ```

-*yes that is sort of an anti-pattern however to allow for a11y it might be a real use case - anyways it's great for illustration perposes*
+*yes that is sort of an anti-pattern however to allow for a11y it might be a real use case - anyways it's great for illustration purposes*

-Now this leads to a certain problem - can you guess it?
+Now, this leads to a certain problem - can you guess it?

 ### My Filter App